 Red hair, don’t care!

-That might be the case now, now I have my own beautiful redheaded child and niece, but there was a time when I did care.
+That might be the case now, now I have my own beautiful redheaded child, but there was a time when I did care.
 There was a time when I hated my red hair.
 I even dyed it blonde from the age of 17 and continued to do so until I fell pregnant, nearly 14 years later.
 I hadn’t actually seen my natural colour until I started growing the blonde out at the age of 30.

-Being the only redhead out of my immediate family and friendship group through my childhood and teens, I could see many differences between them and me, all simply because I was the redhead.
+Being the only redhead out of my immediate family and friendship group through my childhood and teens, I could see the many differences between them and me, all simply because I was the redhead.

 As much as I’ve learned to now embrace those differences, there are still problems I wouldn’t necessarily have if I had any other colour hair.
 Those problems used to have me wishing for any other colour than red.

 Every redhead will understand the lobster effect.
 And I’m not just talking about sunburn.
 Anytime someone with red hair & fair skin gets hot in any way, hello lobster.

 Exercising or exertion, embarrassment or anger, you’re likely to come out in a rather unattractive crimson flush around your face, neck and chest that glows like molten lava.

 Yep, sunburn is a popular one for redheads.
 Your dark-haired friends in their factor 15’s or 20’s laying out and thoroughly enjoying the sun, while you’re here in your factor 50, reapplying every 2 hours and frantically trying to find some shade to cling to like a vampire forced out into the daylight.
 God forbid you to miss a bit with the sun cream… Ouch and hello again lobster.

 Oh and to add to this, if you read my post on Interesting Facts About Redheads You Might Not Know then you will see that redheads feel pain more, so this is a double whammy for us.